Paras Defence shares jump 6%; can the momentum sustain? - BusinessToday

 Both BSE and NSE have placed Paras Defence under the long-term Additional Surveillance Measure (ASM) framework, a move typically aimed at cautioning investors about elevated price volatility.

 A market expert suggested that investors can hold the stock with a medium- to long-term view.
-Technically, it appears strong on charts, with support around Rs 800 level.
+Technically, it appears strong on charts, with support around Rs 800-790 levels.

 Kranthi Bathini, Director of Equity Strategy at WealthMills Securities, noted that the stock turned positive today after a two-session decline.
 Considering the company's order book and presence in the defence sector, he said it can be held for the medium to long term.